 In parallel with the composition of the perfumes of the collection of La Grange du Parfumeur, I pursue an approach of visual artist perfumer.
 I compose and imagine olfactory art installations within exhibitions allowing the art of perfume to pay tribute in particular to history and heritage, by awakening emotions and memories, like a real time machine.

 I find meaning in my work, walking off the beaten track as much as possible and rooting myself in the beauty and history of my region.
 I advocate a perfumery centered on the full creative freedom of the perfumer as an artist in his own right.
 I like that time stands still, that perfume is at the heart of a poetic vision and not a commercial one.
 I like to have fun perceiving perfume as an invisible medium that I try to sculpt to give it an aesthetic shape with meaning, a story.
 I favor writing that leaves room for this slowness and that allows me to draw inspiration from my childhood memories or simply from the present moment.
 Smell is an extremely valuable sense.
 It opens the door to a reading and an emotional understanding of the world around us.

-On a daily basis, La Grange is much more than a workshop.
-It is a place rich in stories that emerge day after day, during encounters with the public.
+Over time, La Grange is enriched with stories that take shape day after day.
 All these fragrant moments nourish me and it is a pleasure to share this art by your side.

 To discover all the art projects, Read more here.

 (Answer from Alexandra) Enjoy the panoramic view from the workshop at La Grange, on Lake Memphremagog.
 The panorama of the landscape with the forest and the fields which border the barn evolves in a spectacular way from one season to another.
 Each sunrise brings its own mix of striking colors and atmospheric effects that bring a feeling of Zen.
 Especially in the light of day, when a thick mist forms and gives the illusion of a painting by William Turner.